prantlf/jsonlint/README.md

       -V, --validate [file]        JSON schema file to use for validation -e, --environment [env]      which specification of JSON Schema the validation file uses
-      -q, --quiet                  do not print the parsed json to stdin -p, --pretty-print           prettify the input instead of stringifying the parsed object
+      -q, --quiet                  do not print the parsed json to stdout -p, --pretty-print           prettify the input instead of stringifying the parsed object
       -P, --pretty-print-invalid   force pretty-printing even for invalid input